ortus-docs/coldbox-docs/configuration/configuration_directives/cachebox.md

 ## ScopeRegisration
 A structure that enables scope registration of the CacheBox factory in either server, cluster, application or session scope.

+## DefaultCache
+The configuration of the default cache which will have an implicit name of default which is a reserved cache name.
+It also has a default provider of CacheBox which cannot be changed.